sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

      least GnuTLS).

-   * Sage's ``-pip`` facility (used to install some Sage packages) is disabled when Sage is compiled agaonst those libraries.
+   * Sage's ``-pip`` facility (used to install some Sage packages) is disabled when Sage is compiled against those libraries.

 Furthermore, the Sage license mention that the ``hashlib`` library (used in Sage) uses OpenSSL.